-▶ You can enter data as follows:
+You can enter data as follows:

 Select/change input field.

-Navigate in the input field.

-If necessary, delete number:
+Navigate in the input field. < C If necessary, delete number: Press the display key.

 Enter number.
+Press the display key.
+Save

-It is especially necessary to set the international code if you connect a GSM mobile to the base via Bluetooth.
-Phone numbers transferred from the GSM network always include the international access code, even for calls within a country.
+It is especially necessary to set the international code if you connect a GSM mobile to the base via Bluetooth, Phone numbers transferred from the GSM network always include the international access code, even for calls within a coun-